NickZ1969/STM-Pro-202207-Programmer/README.md

-It should new be ready to program. run Uploadfirmware.bat and it should open up a dos screen identify the cpu and start programing. once programed unplug ecu and reconnect to TS, it will ask to update the ini file the new ini file is Speeduino.ini in this download directory.
+It should new be ready to program. run Uploadfirmware.bat and it should open up a dos screen identify the cpu and start programing. once programed unplug ecu and reconnect to TS, Start a new TS Project.
+Load the new ini file, Speeduino.ini in this download directory.
+When you get the the Project Settings select "Controller in use" as STM32 (Example is in New Project settings image).